aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLS to DOCM?</h2>

+Converting XLS to DOCM is a common requirement for Python developers.
+XLS files are used to store data in tabular format, while DOCM files are used to store documents with macros.
+Converting XLS to DOCM allows users to access the data stored in XLS files in a more organized manner, as well as to add macros to the documents.

-For a Python developer, who is trying to add a XLS to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and DOCM files.
+<h2>How Aspose.Total Helps for XLS to DOCM Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process from XLS to DOCM.
+It includes APIs for dealing with different file formats, including XLS and DOCM files.
+The conversion process is done in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLS files to HTML.
+This API provides a wide range of features for manipulating XLS files, such as creating, editing, and converting them.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This API provides a wide range of features for manipulating Word documents, such as creating, editing, and converting them.

+By using Aspose.Total for Python via .NET, Python developers can easily automate the conversion process from XLS to DOCM.
+It provides a comprehensive package of APIs that can help developers quickly and easily convert XLS files to DOCM files.

 {{% /blocks/products/pf/feature-page-summary %}}